Zero-Tang/NoirVisor/src/svm_core/readme.md

 SMRAM relocation must be supported on multi-processing systems, or otherwise the system will face serious race conditions when multiple SMIs arrive on different cores simultaneously.

 ## APIC Virtualization
 APIC, acronym that stands for Advance Programmable Interrupt Controller, is a standard x86 component to utilize multi-core processing.
-Although Customizable VM does not necessarily need APIC to call other cores - hypercalls can be used instead - virtualization of APIC is favorable at best. <br>
+Although Customizable VM does not necessarily need APIC to call other cores - hypercalls can be used instead - virtualization of APIC is favorable at best. \
 AMD-V supports a special feature called AVIC (Advanced Virtual Interrupt Controller) to accelerate APIC virtualization.
-NoirVisor may consult whether AVIC is supported. <br>
+NoirVisor may consult whether AVIC is supported. \
 Current implementation of NoirVisor CVM does not utilize AVIC feature.
 Virtualization of APIC is considered as User Hypervisor's task.

 ### APIC Virtualization with AVIC